 What Skills Are Required for a Healthcare Project Manager?

 Managing a project is all about leadership.
 You need to motivate and inspire your team, have them buy into the project and work with you to complete tasks successfully.
-But you’ll also need to build relationships and confidence with the executives that you answer to.
+But you’ll also need to build relationships and confidence with the executives that you answer.
 You need to lead both the team and those who hold the purse strings.

 Problem Solving Skills